Match fixing: More favorable schedule next year

 NFL teams have been accused of throwing games to obtain a more favorable schedule the following season; this was especially true between 1977 and 1993, when a team finishing last in a five-team division would get to play four of its eight non-division matches the next season against other last-place teams.
 In the current scheduling formula which has been in place since 2002 and slightly amended in 2021, only three games in a team's schedule are dependent on a team's placement the previous season.
 The remaining eight non-division games are the same for all teams in a division.

 Match fixing by referees

 In addition to the match fixing that is committed by players, coaches and/or team officials, it is not unheard of to have results manipulated by corrupt referees.
 Since 2004, separate scandals have erupted in prominent sports leagues in Portugal, Germany (Bundesliga scandal), Brazil (Brazilian football match-fixing scandal) and the United States (see Tim Donaghy scandal), all of which concerned referees who fixed matches for gamblers.
 Many sports writers have speculated that in leagues with high player salaries, it is far more likely for a referee to become corrupt since their pay in such competitions is usually much less than that of the players.
 On December 2, 1896, former Old West lawman Wyatt Earp refereed the Fitzsimmons vs. Sharkey boxing match, promoted as the Heavyweight Championship of the World.
 Earp was chosen as referee by the National Athletic Association the afternoon of the match after both managers refused to agree on a choice.
 In the eighth round of a fight dominated by Fitzsimmons, Sharkey suddenly went down, clutching his groin, yelling foul.
 Referee Earp conferred with both corners for a few seconds before he disqualified Fitzsimmons for a foul that virtually no one saw.
 Fitzsimmons went to court to attempt to stop Sharkey from taking the purse, but failed when the court ruled that the match was illegal and it had no jurisdiction.

 Eight years later, B. Brookes Lee was arrested in Portland, Oregon.
 He had been accused of treating Sharkey to make it appear that he had been fouled by Fitzsimmons.
 Lee said, "I fixed Sharkey up to look as if he had been fouled.
 How?
 Well, that is something I do not care to reveal, but I will assert that it was done—that is enough.
 There is no doubt that Fitzsimmons was entitled to the decision and did not foul Sharkey.
 I got $1,000 for my part in the affair."
+One of the most recent and infamous cases of match fixing by referees in association football involved referee Ibrahim Chaibou from Niger, whom FIFA banned for life in January 2019 after an investigation proved that he had received bribes and fixed matches during many years, leading controversial games of high-stakes national teams where Chaibou made several controversial decisions.